Nowadays, many brides consider wearing a qipao as their Chinese wedding dress for their tea ceremony or wedding.

 The most iconic part of a qipao is the mandarin collar.
 Typically, qipao collar heights range from 3cm to 5cm for comfort and tradition.
 If you’re going for a vintage 1920s Shanghai qipao look, you can go higher like 5.5-6cm.
 However, be mindful of the height of the collar since it can also make your neck look shorter.
 A higher collar is also more uncomfortable to wear, so we recommend wearing a more casual qipao for a day or two to understand what collar height you would be comfortable with.

-2: Choose a color that complements your skin tone
+2: Choose a qipao color that complements your skin tone

-The traditional color for a Chinese wedding qipao is red—it symbolizes good luck and fortune for your wedding and future.
+The typical color for a traditional Chinese wedding dress is red—it symbolizes good luck and fortune for your wedding and future.
 However, there are different shades of red.
 And now with the modernization of wedding qipaos, you can even choose other colors like pink, white, purple or even blue or green based on your own style and preference.
 So when choosing your qipao, remember that you should also consider a color that best matches your skin tone and wedding day colors.

 3: Consider a flattering silhouette for your shape